Introduction

 Boom Diameter

-At this frequency, the Boom Diameter should be limited to x, which is x.
+At this frequency, the Boom Diameter should be limited to 0.06 Wavelengths, which is 1.6" (40.9 mm).

 Boom Correction